NofarCarmeli/MinTriangulationsEnumeration/README.md

 ### Output Form
 Flag name: out.
 Specifies the type of results that the algorithm enumerates.
-The options are: triang, bags, TDs.
+The options are: triang, bags, TDs, TDsAll.
 The default is triang.
 * triang - enumerates the minimal triangulations (a.k.a. chordal completions) of the input graph; each result is a list of fill edges (the edges to be added to the input graph).
 * bags - enumerates the equivalence classes of proper tree decompositions by bag sets; each result is a list of bags.
 * TDs - enumerates the equivalence classes of proper tree decompositions by bag sets; each result is a list of bags followed by a list of edges between the bags.
 (This lists all tree decompositions that cannot be improved by removing or splitting a bag, except it does not produce two decompositions with the same set of bags.)
+* TDsAll - enumerates the proper tree decompositions; each result is a list of bags followed by all options of a list of edges between the bags.
+(This lists all tree decompositions that cannot be improved by removing or splitting a bag, grouped by the set of bags.)

 ### Time Limit
 Flag name: time_limit.